-Several years ago (November 2010) Mark Zuckerman posted a fascinating analysis he titled “From Nats to Oblivion.”
-It chronicled the astoundingly high number of players that the early incarnations of the Nats were using who, once the Nats released them, never again appeared on a MLB roster.
+Background: many years ago (November 2010) Mark Zuckerman initially posted a fascinating analysis he titled “From Nats to Oblivion.”
+It chronicled the astoundingly high number of players that the early incarnations of the Nats were using who, once the Nats released them, never again appeared in a MLB game.
 I thought the analysis was so interesting that I kept up the same data and have been keeping it up-to-date with the whereabouts of Nats-to-Oblivion candidates ever since.
-So with apologies to Mark for stealing his idea, here’s an interesting visit to the Nats darker past.
+So with apologies to Zuckerman for stealing his original idea, here’s an interesting visit to the Nats darker past.

-Now, it is nearly impossible for a team to field an entire year’s worth of players who fall into this “Oblivion” category.
+It is nearly impossible for a team to field an entire year’s worth of players who will not fall into this “Oblivion” category.
 Every MLB team has guys playing out the string or near retirement, and every MLB team calls up guys through out the season from the minors who eventually show themselves as unable to compete on the MLB level and who never make it back.
-Our 2011 team (sitting at 13.6% but likely to eventually be lower) is about as close to a 10% level as we may get; roughly 4 or 5 guys who give you at bats or innings in a given year probably won’t ever play again.
+So a 0% oblivion measure isn’t a goal.
+The best this team has done is 4 players (the 2013 team).
+I don’t think the 2015 team will get that low.

-For your reminiscing pleasure, here is the summary data updated to the 2012 team.
+For your reminiscing pleasure, here is the summary data updated to the 2014 team: